Badsworth/pfml_scripts/docs/api/environment-variables.md

 ]
 ```

-To view or update insensitive values in the container definition file,
+To view or update non-sensitive values in the container definition file,
 set them in the `container_definitions` resource in [service.tf](/infra/api/template/service.tf).

-To recap, for insensitive values:
+To recap for non-sensitive values:

 1. If it's a variable that should be configured explicitly for each environment:
     1. Add new variable to the [API template
        variables.tf](/infra/api/template/variables.tf)